EPRV-RCN/RVData/README.md

 ### Branch Structure

--'main' - Release branch from which tagged releases are generated.
+- *main* - Release branch from which tagged releases are generated.
--'develop' - Development branch where updates are aggregated between releases -'feature_name' - Feature branches should be forked off of develop, and should be named with a human readable intuitive name.
+- *develop* - Development branch where updates are aggregated between releases
+- *feature_branch_name* - Feature branches should be forked off of develop, and should be named with a human readable intuitive name.
 Delete feature branches once merged into develop and work in them is complete.